zym20000325/zym20000325/README.md

 - @zym20000325
-- Nanjing University
+- Nanjing University 22'
+- The University of Chicago 23'
-- yumengzhang2000@qq.com
+- ymzhang@uchicago.edu

 <!---
 zym20000325/zym20000325 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.